 Date issued: 3/27/2020

 Governor Whitmer signed an executive order extending the state of Michigan’s city and state income tax filing deadlines on Friday, March 27.
-Income taxes originally due on April 15, including state income taxes, are now due July 15, 2020.
+Income taxes originally due on April 15, including state income taxes and estimated payments for calendar-year taxpayers, are now due July 15, 2020.
 Cities with an April 30 filing deadline will now have a deadline of July 31, 2020.

 The Right Place estimates funds will be available by April 12, 2020.
 Applications for Kent, Ionia, Montcalm, Newaygo, Lake, Oceana, Barry, Mason, Mecosta, Muskegon and Osceola Counties businesses are now CLOSED.